-For all Projects of Division Interest (PODI) and Non-PODI projects: For any claim: □ The TSC and region may at any time seek the advice of the Federal Highway Administration (FHWA) Area Engineer on claim issues. □ All COR meeting notifications and decision letters for all federal aid projects, regardless of oversight responsibility, are to be sent to the Michigan Division FHWA official mailbox at Michigan.FHWA@dot.gov.
-FHWA may attend the COR meeting as an observer. □ Upon notice, the CFS Construction Contracts Engineer will provide FHWA's Engineering and Operations Manager and Field Operations Team Leader with any lawsuit or litigation documentation. □ After a lawsuit is settled, the CFS Construction Contracts Engineer will provide FHWA's Engineering and Operations Manager and Field Operations Team Leader with a copy of the court order.
-For any claim that cannot be settled at the TSC level, the following claim documentation needs to be in the project file prior to requesting federal participation for both PODI and MDOT oversight projects: □ A statement regarding the legal and contractual basis for the claim. □ A detailed breakdown of all cost data and facts supporting award or settlement including: ○ Costs that are federal aid eligible. ○ Costs that are not federal aid eligible including but not limited to: punitive damages, anticipated profit, attorney's fees of the plaintiff (Contractor), work where an agent of the state acted in gross negligence and items of a claim not dealing with a contractual obligation. ○ Costs pending further evaluation (where further information is needed for a determination). □ A copy of any audit performed or requested by FHWA on the work. □ Justification of any indirect costs when applicable. □ Supporting claim information including but not limited to (as applicable): ○ Analysis of the project schedule or critical path method schedule. ○ Wage rate information ○ Equipment Watch (Blue Book) rates For all PODI projects: For any claim settled at the TSC level on a PODI project: $\hfill\Box$ The claim resolution will have the same approval and documentation requirements as a contract modification.
+For all Projects of Division Interest (PODI) and Non-PODI projects: For any claim: The TSC and region may at any time seek the advice of the Federal Highway Administration (FHWA) Area Engineer on claim issues.
+All COR meeting notifications and decision letters for all federal aid projects, regardless of oversight responsibility, are to be sent to the Michigan Division FHWA Engineering and Operations Manager and Field Operations Team Leader.
+The email address Michgan.FHWA@dot.gov may be used for communications with the Michigan Division FHWA office.
+FHWA may attend the COR meeting as an observer.
+Upon notice, the CFS Construction Contracts Engineer will provide FHWA's Engineering and Operations Manager and Field Operations Team Leader with any lawsuit or litigation documentation.
+After a lawsuit is settled, the CFS Construction Contracts Engineer will provide FHWA's Engineering and Operations Manager and Field Operations Team Leader with a copy of the court order when provided to CFS.
+For any claim that cannot be settled at the TSC level, the following claim documentation needs to be in the project file prior to requesting federal participation for both PODI and MDOT oversight projects: □ A statement regarding the legal and contractual basis for the claim. □ A detailed breakdown of all cost data and facts supporting award or settlement including: ○ Costs that are federal aid eligible. ○ Costs that are not federal aid eligible including but not limited to: punitive damages, anticipated profit, attorney's fees of the plaintiff (Contractor), work where an agent of the state acted in gross negligence and items of a claim not dealing with a contractual obligation. ○ Costs pending further evaluation (where further information is needed for a determination). □ A copy of any audit performed or requested by FHWA on the work. □ Justification of any indirect costs when applicable. □ Supporting claim information including but not limited to (as applicable): ○ Analysis of the project schedule or critical path method schedule. ○ Wage rate information ○ Equipment Watch (Blue Book) rates For all PODI projects: For any claim settled at the TSC level on a PODI project: ☐ The claim resolution will have the same approval and documentation requirements as a contract modification.